 Young New Orleans-bred trombonist and singer, Jeffery Miller has no shortage of believers who recognize his talent.

 At the age of 19, Mr. Miller stepped onto the stage of the famed Apollo Theatre, and he brought the house down.
 He was introduced by Irvin Mayfield of the New Orleans Jazz Orchestra (NOJO) who proudly announced that Jeffery was a recently admitted student on a full scholarship at The Juilliard School.
 Not his first performance on a great New York stage, when he was just 15, Mr. Miller performed at Carnegie Hall at the celebration of the Preservation Hall Jazz Band’s 50th anniversary.
+He also performed with the Preservation Hall Jazz Band for their sold out show at Madison Square Garden, while on tour with Arcade Fire.

 The now-21-year-old's resume already reads like the resume of an old jazz cat.